Knowledge Management Systems (KMS): A Complete Guide

 Benefits of knowledge management systems

-A good knowledge management system can produce significant benefits for your customer service such as:
+A good knowledge management system can produce significant benefits for your customer service, such as:

 Better customer experiences: Effective knowledge management makes it easy for reps to find the information they need, leading to faster customer service resolutions.
 Even better, you can offer customers self-service options for simpler support issues.
 Our research finds that 61% of customers prefer self-service options and 65% list knowledge bases as an option they've used.
-So, helping customers help themselves saves service teams time and creates positive customer experiences.

 Knowledge retention: Losing employees is inevitable for many reasons.
 Don't risk losing important institutional knowledge with them.
 By recording and storing their various knowledge in a single, secure place, you ensure your business can weather employee churn — and keep their knowledge.